 vii) death before discharge home from neonatal care

-Death within 6 months of randomisation and time to death were recorded from linked death registration data.
+Death within 6 months of randomisation and time to death (added as a secondary outcome after trial commencement because…) were recorded from linked death registration data.

-We recorded occurrence of related adverse events for all babies who had a PICC successfully inserted until 48 hours after PICC removal, further details in protocol (http://prevailtrial.org.uk/).
+We recorded occurrence of related adverse events for all babies who had a PICC successfully inserted until 48 hours after PICC removal (http://prevailtrial.org.uk/).

 Statistical analysis

 The sample size calculation for the primary outcome was based on the log-rank test for equality of survival curves with a 5% significance level and 90% power.
 We hypothesised a similar effect of miconazole-rifampicin impregnation to that of minocycline-rifampicin.
-We considered a 50% reduction to be conservative, given results of a network meta-analysis by Wang et al for catheter-related BSI (mean odds ratio 0.18 and upper 95% CI 0.34),18 and the results of the CATCH trial (see Evidence panel).
-To detect a reduction in the proportion of babies experiencing a bloodstream infection from 14% in the standard arm, which was expected based on audit data from three participating neonatal units, to 7% in the antimicrobial-impregnated arm, 79 events were required from 816 babies (408 in each arm), totalling 858 allowing for a 5% loss to follow-up.
+We considered a 50% reduction to be conservative, given results of a network meta-analysis by Wang et al for catheter-related BSI (mean odds ratio 0.18 and upper 95% CI 0.34),18 and the results of the CATCH trial .Catch ref To detect a reduction in the proportion of babies experiencing a bloodstream infection from 14% in the standard arm, which was expected based on audit data from three participating neonatal units, to 7% in the antimicrobial-impregnated arm, 79 events were required from 816 babies (408 in each arm), totalling 858 allowing for a 5% loss to follow-up.

-Outcome data were analysed according to the intention-to-treat principle, including babies in the group to which they were randomly allocated.
-Babies who were randomised but had no PICC inserted were still considered at risk of infection related outcomes until 48 hours after last attempted insertion or 48 hours after randomisation.
+Outcome data were analysed according to the intention-to-treat principle.
+Babies who were randomised but had no PICC inserted were assessed for infection related outcomes until 48 hours after the last attempted insertion or 48 hours after randomisation.
 Safety analyses excluded babies for whom a PICC was not inserted with the analysis undertaken using groups defined by the PICC used.
 All statistical tests were two-sided and performed using a 5% significance level.
 95% confidence intervals were used throughout.
 All analyses were conducted with SAS software version 9.4.
 Results from the primary outcome and safety analyses were validated by independent programing by another statistician from the point of raw data.

 The primary outcome and secondary survival outcomes were analysed using the log rank test.
 We used Kaplan-Meier curves to present the numbers at risk and Cox regression to calculate hazard ratios.
 Binary outcomes were analysed using Fisher’s exact test and relative risks presented with 95% confidence intervals.
 Continuous outcomes were analysed using the Mann-Whitney U test and medians for each group were presented with interquartile ranges.
 Rate outcomes were analysed using Poisson regression and rate ratios were presented with 95% confidence intervals.
 Descriptive results only are presented for the type of organisms isolated from bloodstream infections and related adverse and serious adverse events.

-Sensitivity analyses

-Two protocol specified sensitivity analyses of the primary outcome were conducted to test the robustness of the results:
+Four sensitivity analyses of the primary outcome were pre-specified:

-i) restriction of the primary outcome to serious bloodstream infection, defined as those treated with intravenous antibiotics for 3 or more days or death during treatment;
+i) time to serious bloodstream infection, defined as treatment with antimicrobials for ≥72 hours or death during treatment;

-ii) time from PICC insertion to first bloodstream infection.
+ii) time from PICC insertion to first bloodstream

-Additional sensitivity analyses of the primary outcome were time to first bloodstream infection excluding samples obtained via arterial cannulas or CVCs and time to first bloodstream infection excluding skin organisms.
+iii) time to first bloodstream infection excluding samples obtained via arterial cannulas or CVCs and

+Iv) time to first bloodstream infection excluding skin organisms (define- does that include CoNS?)

 For comparability with published studies we also report bloodstream infection rates per 1000 PICC days between randomisation and PICC removal.

-Post hoc subgroup analysis

 After seeing the results, we specified an additional analysis of the primary outcome to investigate whether the treatment effect varied by gestational age at birth (before 28 weeks or at 28 weeks or more of gestation) using a Cox Proportional Hazards model, including an interaction between treatment and gestational age.